-LEICA M 240
+LEICA M typ 240

-LEICA M typ 240 (24x36mm 24MP sensor, 23.885 oz./677.15 g with battery and card, about $7,000 in black (Verk.
+LEICA M typ 240 in black (Verk.
 Nr.
-10770) or $7,000 in silver (Verk.
-Nr.
-10771) mit LEICA EVF 2 (1.140 oz./32.35g, about $500) und LEICA SUMMILUX-M 35mm f/1.4 ASPH mit Floating Element. enlarge.
+10770, 23.9 oz./677 g with battery and card, about $7,000) mit LEICA EVF 2 (1.140 oz./32.35g, about $500, 25.0 oz./709.5g with body) and LEICA SUMMILUX-M 35mm f/1.4 ASPH mit Floating Element. enlarge.

 This free website's biggest source of support is when you use any of these links, especially this link directly to it at Adorama in black or in silver, or directly to it at Amazon or at eBay when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get yours through those links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.

-Sample Image File
+Sample Image Files top

-As quiet as a real LEICA, not clattery like the M9.
+The typ 240 is as quiet as a real LEICA, not clattery like the M9.

 Real-time through-the-lens viewing, composing and focusing with the electronic finder.
 For the first time ever in a LEICA or LEICA M we can see what we're actually going to get in our picture, even with ultrawide lenses.

 Much, much better color rendition than the M9 when shot as JPG.